Our Story & Mission | SICCODE.com Classification Authority Since 1998

 Looking Forward

-Industry classification continues to grow more complex as businesses span multiple sectors, digital services evolve, and regulatory requirements expand.
+Industry classification continues to grow more complex as businesses span multiple sectors, digital services evolve, and regulatory expectations expand.
 Ongoing work focuses on improving documentation clarity, strengthening governance transparency, expanding accuracy benchmarking, and supporting responsible automation with expert review.

-What began in 1998 as a simple public reference has evolved — gradually and deliberately — into a maintained classification resource used across educational, research, and professional contexts.
+What began in 1998 as a simple public reference has evolved, gradually and deliberately, into a maintained classification resource used across educational, research, and professional contexts.